 Based in Bedminster, this gorgeous shop sells inspiring interiors and gifts for adults and children.
 Seek out everything from vases and pots, to kids’ wall decorations, books, stationary and toys.

 North Street’s fabulous chocolate shop is run by chocoholic Zara, who is renowned for her delicious choccie and innovative flavour combos.
 Everything is made by hand in-store in an open kitchen.
 Gift hampers, truffles, hot chocolate, baking ingredients and lots more are all available to buy online.
 Keep an eye out for their Christmas range!

 Oh I do like to delve into this colourful Clifton Village shop/gallery/picture framers, mainly because one of my favourite Bristol artists, Alison Black, sells her vibrant prints here.
-During lockdown the shop is planning on posting their exclusive print ranges, which include Alison Black’s Bristol limited editions and Cutitout’s Witty Women giclée prints.
+Their exclusive print ranges include Alison Black’s Bristol limited editions and Cutitout’s Witty Women giclée prints.
 Payment, postage, and delivery can all be arranged over the phone.

 Duck feet photo frames, ‘gold eye’ mirrors, this interiors shop on Gloucester Road is filled with quirky trinkets for your home, some of which are available to buy on their website.

 The Bristol Artisan on Whiteladies Road is a stylish space for contemporary design and craft.
 Selling work from over 50 independent Bristol and UK-based designer makers with an emphasis on handmade sustainable practices.
 They stock a range of children’s gifts, ceramics, jewellery, homewares, lighting, clothing, cards, gifts, wrapping paper, prints, and beauty products, many of which are available to browse online.